Burleyz/AutoCyan/README.md

 ## Updates to come
 - Web connection to check if clients are running
 - Additional scripts
+- GUI with pause, stop and start support
+- Licencing for Release version
+- Automatic updates

 ## Change log
 ### Beta V1.0